stinkysoap/java-dbmscbp/README.md

 - Removed advanced billing (taxes/discounts/rate plans) and auth to simplify.

 ## Notes
-- The application is configured for MySQL.
-See `MYSQL_SETUP.md` for setup instructions.
+- The application is configured for SQLite.
+See [SQLITE_SETUP.md](SQLITE_SETUP.md) for setup instructions.
 - Database schema is automatically created on first run if `db.initSchema=true`.
+- The database file (`hotel.db`) is created in the project root directory.
-- All monetary values use `DECIMAL(10,2)` for precision.
+- All monetary values use `REAL` type in SQLite for floating-point precision.